mendhak/mendhak.github.io/_posts/2019-12-03-nextdns-with-nordvpn.md

 <i class="fas fa-times-circle"></i> Not an option on older Android devices

 If connecting to a restricted WiFi isn't necessary for you, this is the best place to stop.
+You're in a good position, and you can enjoy both NextDNS and NordVPN.

-However if you do need to work with a restricted WiFi, there are a few options to get these working together.
+If however, you _do_ need to work with a restricted WiFi, there are a few options to get these working together.

 ## The NextDNS app

-The [NextDNS app](https://play.google.com/store/apps/details?id=io.nextdns.NextDNS&hl=en_GB) on the Play Store has a unique offering - it makes DNS requests using DNS-over-HTTPS.
-The advantage of DNS-over-HTTPS is that the DNS requests themselves are made over the 'common' port 443, with TLS certificates encrypting your traffic; to a network this is just normal traffic and will not often be blocked.
+The [NextDNS app](https://play.google.com/store/apps/details?id=io.nextdns.NextDNS&hl=en_GB) on the Play Store makes DNS requests using DNS-over-HTTPS.
+The advantage of DNS-over-HTTPS is that the DNS requests themselves are made over the 'common' port 443, with TLS certificates encrypting your traffic; to a network this just appears as normal traffic and will not often be blocked.

-Using the app will allow you to use NextDNS while on WiFi or mobile network, but won't allow you to use an actual VPN - this is because the app sets up a local device VPN for all traffic, and it then makes requests using DNS-over-HTTPS.
+Using their app will allow you to use NextDNS while on WiFi or mobile network, but won't allow you to use an actual VPN - this is because the app itself sets up a local device VPN for all traffic, and it then makes requests using DNS-over-HTTPS.
 Since it's a local device VPN, the battery consumption is very low.
 The main setting in the app is the configuration ID of your NextDNS settings.
 You can also get it to send your device model so that you can easily identify it in the logs.

 <i class="fas fa-check-circle"></i> Works with WiFi